 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized, including a pragmatic symposium (as organized in Ancient Athens but fine-tuned to synchronous ethics), a special one-day educational island tour, a Myceanae and island of Poros visit, an Athens educational walking tour, a day trip to Delphi, and an ancient Corinth and Cape Sounion visit.
 Details of the social program are available here.

-Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 28 January 2019, to: Dr. Patricia Hanna, Head, Philosophy Unit of ATINER & Professor, University of Utah, USA.
+Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by 24 October 2022 to: Dr. William O’Meara, Head, Philosophy Unit, ATINER & Professor, Department of Philosophy and Religion, James Madison University, USA or to Dr. Patricia Hanna, Vice President of Academic Affairs, ATINER, ex-Dean & Professor Emerita, University of Utah, USA.
 Abstracts should include the following: Title of Paper, Full Name (s), Affiliation, Current Position, an email address, and at least 3 keywords that best describe the subject of your submission.
 Decisions are reached within 4 weeks.

 The association was established in 1995 as an independent world association of Academics and Researchers.
 Its mission is to act as a forum where Academics and Researchers from all over the world can meet in Athens, in order to exchange ideas on their research, and to discuss future developments in their disciplines.